santoshtechwiz/codeguru.github.io/_drafts/blazor/blazor-fileupload-image.md

 ```

-Then in the C# code I have created a method `LoadImage` that accepts a argument `InputFileChangeEventArgs` .
-When user select the image this method triggers and provides the information about the file.
+Then in the C# code, I have created a method `LoadImage` that accepts the argument `InputFileChangeEventArgs.` When the user selects the image, this method triggers and provides the information about the file.
-In the below code you can see that I am reading the file as `Stream` and then converting it to base64 string so that we can show it in `img` tag.
+In the below code, you can see that I am reading the file as `Stream` and then converting it to a base64 string so we can show it in the `img` tag.

 ```csharp
  public async Task LoadImage(InputFileChangeEventArgs inputFileChangeEventArgs)